TheCacophonyProject/docs/pages/01.home/release-notes/item.md

 ### thermal-recorder

 - Simplified and cleaned up throttling of recordings to make this feature easier to understand and configure.
+- Throttling can now be disabled on a per-device basis.

 ### cacophony-api